We offer appropriate training to long term users who want to use the Cleanroom facilities themselves.

-The dates of Cleanroom Inductions and Equipment Training sessions are available from here.
+The date of the next Cleanroom Induction and dates of Equipment Training sessions are available from here.(UCL login Required)

 1) Plan ahead, because it can take some weeks to go through the process, and you need to have your supervisor's approval.